reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 </p>

 ## What more can the Python community do?
+The Python community is large and disparate.
+If all the entities collaborated, measured diversity statistics and shared notes, that is one place to begin.
+Here are some more ideas:
 1. Connect the Python communities
 2. Create an official/unofficial "Board" for PyLadies
   - Connect women in Python with each other